jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 | Deposit | ❌ Required | ✔️ Not required |
 | Refunds | ✔️ Allowed | ❌ Not allowed |

-A **Welcome Suica** can be purchased with a credit card, but refills must be made in cash.
-Since refunds aren't possible, spend any remaining balance at convenience stores before you leave Japan.

-For a deeper dive, [PiQtour has a great article and video on Suica and IC cards](https://piqtour.com/iccards/).
+You buy a Welcome Suica with a credit card and add money to it.
+Just remember it expires after 28 days!
+You can't get a refund on any money left on it, so spend it at convenience stores before you leave.
+[PiQtour has a great article and video on Suica and IC cards](https://piqtour.com/iccards/).

 ### How to Navigate the Metro